ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 1 - Yabancı Dil I - Sorular.md

     - D-) my
     - E-) we
     <hr />
-1. Our English teachers are from England. <br />
+1. Our English&nbsp;teachers are from England.<br />
 &hellip;&hellip;&hellip;........... new in Turkey.<br />
 <strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong>
     - A-) He&#39;s